Thursday, December 2, 2021

 Sir Frederick Banting: It’s said he had a prickly personality and was subject to fits of rage.
 He even punched one of his colleagues in his laboratory.
 Some think he took much of the credit for the discovery of insulin, without giving much to fellow researchers Best, Collip and Macleod.

-Now, how shall we rename the schools?
+How shall we rename the schools?
 Number them like in New York City?
 Bland.
 Rename them after the streets they’re on?
 That won’t do.
-Our street names aren’t woke enough either, often being named after colonial officials, streets in the other London, or battles the British won.
-Rename them after the heroes of today?
-Now there's a thought.
-How about Justin Bieber Public School?
+Our street names aren’t always PC either, often being named after colonial officials, streets in the other London, or battles the British won.
+Example: We could rename Lord Roberts School ...
+Princess Avenue School.
+But Princesses are elitist.

+Let's face it.
 Most people before the 1960s were racist, sexist or otherwise bigoted by today’s standards.
 The concept of empathy for others is quite modern.
 Abuse and neglect were rampant everywhere before our own enlightened age, and not just at residential schools.
-Should we simply remove all personal names?
-What will replace them?
+Is it reasonable to remove all personal names?
+Cancel all our historical figures?
+Create a decolonized country with no history?

 Senator Mary Jane McCallum has referred to the residential school system as the “genocide of children.”
-But consider the term genocide.
+Let's consider the term genocide.
 Traditionally, genocide is the intentional murder of a group of people.
 It’s been practiced worldwide in such hideous examples as the Nazi Holocaust, Bosnia, and Rwanda.
-The term "cultural genocide," however, is new, an example of “concept creep” in which a term broadens to take on meanings outside its original context.
+The term "cultural genocide," however, is new, an example of concept creep in which a term broadens to take on meanings outside its original context.
 So while forced assimilation may be a disgrace, doesn't calling it genocide trivialize this worst of crimes?

 Monday, May 31, 2021